cap-js-community/odata-v2-adapter/README.md

   server.on("error", error => console.error(error.stack));
 })();
 ```

+- Make sure, that your CDS models are also available in the project.
+Those reside either in `db` and `srv` folders, or a compiled `csn.json` is provided.
+If not detected automatically, the model path can be set with option `model`.

 - Run `node srv/index` from the project root to start the server:
   - OData v2 service will be available at http://localhost:4004/v2/<odata-v4-service-path>